openconfig/bootz/README.md

 Alternatively, the active card can perform the bootstrapping, enrollment and attestation workflow on behalf of the standby before copying operational configuration.

+#### Workflows for RMA replacement

+1. Card failure detected
+2. Card RMA issued
+3. Card replaced
+4. Active control card detects new linecard
+5. Active control card tries to verify card via IDevID
+6. Active control card verifies card software and firmware is at least at it's version
+    a. if not will send over the firmware and software and perform an upgrade.
+7. The chassis will update gNMI with component in inserted but not enrolled state.
+8. Kick of workflow for initialiation of new control card
+    a.
+Inventory system detects unenrolled control card kicks off workflow to the enrollment/attestion system.
+    b.
+Active control card send bootz request to bootserver containing serial number of new card and will get back bootz artifacts.
+9. Planet service makes call to enrollement API and provides proper OV for the control card.
+10. Planet service makes call to attestation API to verify attestation values.
+11. Active control card now verifies the card and brings the card into production state and sync's configuration and other files.

 ### Open Questions

 1. Should TpmEnrollment and Attest methods be signed with owner's certificate?